garywei944/acad.garywei.dev/content/authors/gary/_index.md

 highlight_name: true
 ---

-Guanghao Wei is a dual B.S. in Computer Science and Mathematics at University of Massachusetts Amherst.
+Guanghao Wei is a Master of Engineering in Computer Science at Cornell University.
+He received dual B.S. degrees in Computer Science and Mathematics at University of Massachusetts Amherst with minoring Japanese.
 His research interests include machine learning in biomedical NLP, 3D computer vision, and high performance reproducible machine learning projects.
-He works as a research assistant at UMass BioNLP Lab, which conducts research on information retrieval, machine learning, and natural language processing, with a focus on biomedical applications.
+He worked as a research assistant at UMass BioNLP Lab, which conducts research on information retrieval, machine learning, and natural language processing, with a focus on biomedical applications.

 He also studies in Mathematics and Japanese Language in Undergraduate.
 His primary concentrations are Computational Mathematics and Applied Mathematics, which include numerical solution and analysis to solve linear system, approximation problem, ODE, etc.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://s3.amazonaws.com/garywei.dev/Guanghao+Wei+Resume+Privacy.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://s3.amazonaws.com/garywei.dev/Guanghao%20Wei%20Resume%20Privacy.pdf" "newtab" >}}resumé{{< /staticref >}}.